Daikon-Sun/Computer-Networks/HW2/README.md

 `spec/CN2018_hw2_spec.pdf`

 ## File Descriptions
-- Sender.py: Establish a socket that is responsible for sending packets to `Agent.py`.
+- `Sender.py`: Establish a socket that is responsible for sending packets to `Agent.py` and receive acknowledgements from `Agent.py`.
-- Agent.py: Establish a socket that will randomly drop packets from `Sender.py`.
+- `Agent.py`: Establish a socket that will randomly drop packets from `Sender.py` and forward other packets.
-- Receiver.py: Establish a socket that will receive packets from `Agent.py`.
+- `Receiver.py`: Establish a socket that will receive packets from `Agent.py` and send acknowledgements to `Agent.py`.
-- utils.py: Define some shared functions and arguments.
+- `utils.py`: Define some shared functions and arguments.

 ## Requirement
 - Python3